-Concrete Patching
+4. Concrete Patching

-• Very few repairs should be necessary in new concrete if the slab is placed according to specifications, but minor imperfections must be corrected.
+Sandblast Pot Very few repairs should be necessary in new concrete if the slab is placed according to specifications, but minor imperfections must be corrected.
 There are many projects that the applicator is contracted to do after the structure is complete and the decks were improperly finished, not anticipating the use of a surface applied waterproofing system.
-Ridges and sharp projections should be ground off and pits, holes and low spots should be filled with 70714/70715 series epoxy and sand mixture at a ratio of one part epoxy to four parts sand in accordance with the "Epoxy Patching" and "Surface Conditioners for Structural Concrete Decks" sections of this Application Manual.
-See the example photos shown below.
-The repairs should be done after any chemical cleaning or acid etching treatments and the epoxy patch allowed to cure approximately one day at 75°F (23°C)-80°F (26.6°C).
+Ridges and sharp projections should be ground off and pits, holes and low spots should be filled with 70714/70715 series epoxy and sand mixture at a ratio of one part epoxy to four parts sand in accordance with the Epoxy Patching and Surface Conditioners sections of this Application

+Manual.
+The repairs should be done after any chemical cleaning or acid etching treatments and the epoxy patch allowed to cure approximately one day at 75° F to 80° F.

-• One gallon of mixed epoxy mixed with four gallons of 20-40 mesh clean, dry sand will yield approximately 6.42 square feet of epoxy patching material at one inch thickness.
+One gallon of mixed epoxy mixed with four gallons of 20-40 mesh clean, dry sand will yield approximately 6.42 square feet of epoxy patching material one inch thick.